 The AR allows the student to choose the contents to work by increasing their autonomy in learning, allows self-evaluation based on the feedback of the application and increases the feeling of competence to achieve the objectives of each step in the activities.
 The learning system offers interactivity and elements that use both the sense of sight and the auditory as well as the tactile and work attention as well as the conceptual contents.
 The student begins in the observation and the forecast when anticipating the results before aiming with the tablet and confirms his expectations with the self-evaluation.

-We have to be clear that RA does not generate learning by itself, no matter how spectacular its placement in the classroom may be (Calvo, 2018).
+We must be clear that AR does not generate learning by itself, no matter how spectacular it may be to put it in the classroom (Calvo, 2018).
 For this to happen, within an educational system, technological resources must be part of an activity whose design is the responsibility of the teacher.

 The benefits of using AR and Virtual Reality (VR) in education generate high expectations, but must be confirmed and questioned in practice.
 Beyond the peculiarities of AR and VR both report similar benefits for learning.
 However, it is important to highlight that it is not enough to use these tools to automatically obtain positive effects in the learning processes, although the usefulness of using both resources has been repeatedly confirmed in the educational field.